Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Background

 This procedure iteratively refines $q(\mathbf{x} ; \boldsymbol{\hat{\theta}})$.
 However, the refinement is limited, as the parameter search space, $\boldsymbol{\Theta}$, is restricted by a pre-defined parametric family.

 Some studies \cite{rubinstein2005,botev2007} explore nonparametric approaches to allow greater flexibility on the candidate IS density than the standard CE method.
-However, as mentioned before, the flexibility comes with costs: finding the optimal density \cite{botev2007} or sampling from the optimized density \cite{rubinstein2005} is computationally challenging.
-Bridging between the two extremes of the spectrum (a parametric density with $d \ll n$ or a nonparametric density with $d \asymp n$, where $d$ is the number of parameters in a candidate IS density and $n$ is the number of simulation replications), a few studies \cite{botev2013,Wang2015,kurtz2013} recently consider the mixture of parametric distributions, where $d$ can vary between $1$ and $n$.
+However, as mentioned before, the flexibility comes with costs: finding the optimal density \cite{botev2007} or sampling from the optimized density \cite{rubinstein2005} is computationally challenging. {Essentially, the two extremes of the spectrum on expressing the candidate IS density depend on the relationship between $d$ (the number of parameters in a candidate IS density) and $n$ (the total number of simulation replications).
+A candidate IS density can be parametric with $d \ll n$ or nonparametric with $d \asymp n$ (\textit{i.e.}, $d$ has the same order of magnitude as $n$).
+To bridge the gap between the two extremes, recent studies} \cite{botev2013,Wang2015,kurtz2013,GEYER201915} consider the mixture of parametric distributions, where $d$ can vary between $1$ and $n$.
 This approach is particularly desirable for engineering applications because (a) it can be as flexible as we want; (b) it is easy and fast to sample from the mixture of parametric distributions; and (c) the mixture IS density provides an insight into the engineering system (e.g., means of mixture components often coincide with the so-called `hot spots', where the system likely fails.).
-Particularly in \citep{Choe2017}, the candidate distribution is expressed by the Gaussian mixture model (GMM) and an expectation--maximization (EM) algorithm is used to minimize the cross-entropy estimator in \eqref{eq:CE_estimator}.
+Particularly in \citep{Choe2017}, the candidate distribution is expressed by the Gaussian mixture model (GMM) and an expectation--maximization (EM) algorithm is used to minimize the cross-entropy estimator in \eqref{eq:CE_estimator}. {More recently and independently, another group of researchers \cite{GEYER201915} also proposes fundamentally the same EM algorithm to fit a GMM within the CE method.}

 {